 Our students are being formed in the faith and it is our sincere belief that they will give back to the community because of this formation.
 We teach our students that voting is a right, a responsibility and an expectation for full citizenship.
 We teach our students that serving others is necessary and that they have an obligation to help people.
 We teach our students that their faith is not something that they reference on occasion, but it is something that permeates their lives and is obvious to all by how they live their lives.

-Catholic schools are good for New England.
+Catholic schools are good for the community.
 Our graduates become lifelong learners and leaders.
-They are engaged in their communities.
-They are energized by their faith and what can be accomplished when working towards the common good.
+They are energized by their faith and what can be accomplished when working toward the common good.
 They are ethical people, who are committed to service.
-Our graduates see a bright future for the region and want to be a part of the vibrancy that is visible in communities across New England.
+Our graduates see a bright future for the region and want to be a part of the vibrancy that is visible in communities across New England and the nation.

-Last week, I was fortunate to participate in Mass for our Peter Lynch Scholars, sponsored by the Catholic Schools Foundation.
-At that liturgy, over 400 high school students worshiped together, led by Cardinal O'Malley.
+Several weeks ago, I was fortunate to participate in Mass with some partners, including the Catholic Schools Foundation and the Lynch Foundation.
+At that liturgy, more than 400 high school students worshiped together, led by Cardinal O'Malley.
 After Mass, I spoke with some of the students and I was so impressed by their intelligence and by the way they represented their schools.
 One student from Matignon High School spoke of his gratitude for his Catholic education.
 He said that attending Matignon had made a difference for him, because he felt like his school community was a second family for him and he knew that the people he was attending high school with, would be his friends for life.
 He also believed that he was well prepared for college and was looking forward to the challenges that college would bring, because he was confident that he was ready for that next chapter in his life, due to his Matignon education.
 I urge those of you who are reading this to consider a Catholic school for someone you know.
 Catholic schools are life-giving.
 They form students in a faith that will help them excel.
 They prepare students for their futures.
 They develop saints and scholars.

 Kathy Mears Superintendent of Catholic Schools Archdiocese of Boston